Software-Knife-and-Tool/retro/README.md

 of Cold War era tubes from Eastern Europe.

-We here at *Vortex Instrument Labs* appreciate a good anachronism as much or more than the next person, so we're releasing this code in hopes it'll be of use to someone with an interst in reviving Cold War instrument technology.
+We here at *Vortex Instrument Labs* appreciate a good anachronism as much or more than the next person, so we're releasing this code in hopes it'll be of use to someone with an interest in reviving Cold War instrument technology.

-*Vortex Industrial Clock* is a Python3 time-of-day clock for the GRA&AFCH NCS31x Raspberry Pi controller, based on the *Retro* display controller.
+*Retro Industrial Clock* is a Python3 time-of-day clock for the GRA&AFCH NCS31x Raspberry Pi controller.

-The original project was based on the venerable *wiringpi* library, which is now deprecated in recent Raspberry Pi releases. *Retro* is a port of similar code to the *pigpio* daemon.
+The original project, https://github.com/afch/NixieClockRaspberryPi, was based on the venerable *wiringpi* library, which is now deprecated in recent Raspberry Pi releases. *Retro* is a port of similar code to the *pigpio* daemon and adds a web interface for configuration.

 The documentation for *pigpio* is https://abyz.me.uk/rpi/pigpio/python.html

 The hardware can be obtained from http://gra-afch.com

 * Moderne
-  * currently on python 3.9
+  * currently on python 3.9.2
-  * for IN-12 and IN-14 tubes
+  * for IN-12 and IN-14 Nixie tubes
   * GRA-AFCH NCS31[24] controller with Raspberry Pi hat
   * many exciting updates planned